4sudheer4/web_application_bankmarketing/web application/readme.txt

 With the provided input values in a web form, the values are passed on to the model stored as pickle and trained to display the output on the web application.

+Firstly, we have stored our model, Scalar() object (for preprocessing), and the dataframe to the disk as pickle.

 Following is the Flask app.py setup:

 #loading the model